Quinine, Tonic Water, Cinchona Bark, Quinidine

 - Prolonged QTc Syndrome: Small amounts of quinidine in cinchona bark can cause significant problems for people with Prolonged QTc Syndrome, an often undiagnosed heart condition.

-- Allergies: Though uncommon, a percentage of the population is allergic to quinine.
+- Allergies: Though very uncommon, a percentage of the population is allergic to quinine.

 In the 1600s, cinchona tree bark was discovered to be an effective treatment for the symptoms of the disease malaria.
 The bark is extremely bitter and was therefore consumed in beverages, typically sweetened ones.
 Some beverages today that contain cinchona bark or purified quinine (though not enough to cure malaria) include tonic water, Dubonnet, Lillet, Amaro Nonino, and Fernet-Branca.